swopblock/swopblock/README.md

 ## Bundled Abstration Layer Network Adapters

-Swopblock Code includes a set of built-in network adapters located in the [adapters](adapters) folder, including adapters for the BTC, ETH and IOTA blockchain networks.
+Swopblock APP includes a set of built-in network adapters located in the [adapters](adapters) folder, including adapters for the BTC, ETH and IOTA blockchain networks.
 Adapters provide access to a blockchain network and have the suffix `network-adapter`.
 For example, the `BTC-network-adapter` network adapter supports access to the `BTC` network.

 ## Code of Conduct